What is Making Every Adult Matter?

 We're part of a coalition of charities called Making Every Adult Matter (MEAM).
 Together, MEAM represents over 1,300 frontline organisations across England.

-Working together, we support local areas across the country to develop effective, coordinated services that directly improve the lives of people facing multiple disadvantage.
+Together, we support local areas to develop effective, coordinated services that directly improve the lives of those of us facing multiple disadvantages.

-People facing multiple disadvantage experience a combination of problems including homelessness, substance misuse, contact with the criminal justice system and mental health problems.
-They fall through the gaps between services and systems, making it harder for them to address their problems and lead fulfilling lives.
+We fall through the gaps between services and systems, making it harder for us to address our problems and lead fulfilling lives.

 “That’s what’s driven people to become disengaged - because no one understands the full picture”

-The Coronavirus crisis is having – and will continue to have – a disproportionate impact on people facing multiple disadvantage.
-As local areas begin to think about what comes next after the ‘crisis-response’ period, MEAM have collated a series of resources to support transition planning in local areas.
-The MEAM transition planning framework sets the scene and suggests four questions that every local area – and the new homelessness taskforce – should be considering.
+The Coronavirus crisis has had a disproportionate impact on people facing multiple disadvantages.
+As local areas begin to think about what comes next after the ‘crisis-response’ period, MEAM has collated a series of resources to support transition planning in local areas.
+The MEAM transition planning framework suggests 4 questions that every local area – and the new homelessness task force – should be considering.